|

 |g0(t)| = r n.

-Therefore, by the dog on a leash lemma,
+Therefore, by the dog-leash lemma,

 the winding number of g1